AlexyRiche/peopleTracking/README.md

 ## Presentation
-A python script3 that count the number of person crossing a line <br />
+A python3 script that count the number of person crossing a line <br />
 Using OpenCV lib: https://pypi.org/project/opencv-python/

 ## Usage